 So clearly, you want the highest testosterone levels possible—your entire life depends on it.

 Most people focus on how to boost testosterone levels, which is important, but do you know what’s even MORE important?
 Avoiding things that are KILLING your testosterone!
 Just by cutting these foods out of your diet, you can expect to raise your test levels by at least 20%.

 Take a look at those pictures above.
 Those are some recent shots I took at myself at the time, with a shredded six pack.

-Without high testosterone, you’ll be a flabby piece of shit.
+Without high testosterone, you’ll find it damn near impossible to build muscle.
 Your body will look terrible, and your health will suffer.

-With that in mind, let’s talk about some of the worst foods for testosterone, so you know exactly what to avoid to get those sky high test levels you want.
+With that in mind, let’s talk about some of the worst foods you should avoid if you want to have a healthy level of testosterone production.

 “Milk is for babies.” -Arnold Schwarzenegger

 Yup, that’s right—cheese, yogurt, milk…it’s all absolutely horrible for you.
 “But Jon, isn’t milk an American staple food?”
 Why yes, yes it is.
 That’s why we’re all fat as fuck over here.

 Dairy cows, in our modern agricultural complex, are basically treated like absolute trash.
 They’re stuck into tiny cages, fed ridiculous amounts of hormones to fatten them up, and given tons of antibiotics, otherwise they’d die from such stressful conditions.

 So, logically, when they create milk, what do you think that milk contains?
 All of those hormones and antibiotics.